 Although we do not have any concrete scientific theory to prove the same.
 These are just experiences jotted by cannabis users.
 And if you are wondering how does water work?
 Well, sitting under a shower after getting too high triggers the mammalian diving reflex.
 It is an old term used to describe the drop in heart rate.
 The bottom line is that cold water and ice cream can help reduce body temperature while preserving some energy.

 Yes, we know that sleeping doesn’t come easy when you are tripping on a cannabis high.
 You must be feeling suffocated, anxious, and all over the place.
 However, if you just try and stay calm, sleep will be a few minutes away.
 Your body will release all the harmful toxins and repair itself for you to feel better when you wake up.
 So, this is one of the best ways to get rid of a bad high.
 Try to stay calm, have patience, and lie down in a safe place while trying to sleep.

 A cannabis bad high is not good for anyone.
 To begin with, you should not overdose or try to be cool in front of our friends.
 Especially when it’s your first time.
 Just make sure that you avoid getting high at first.
 If you do get high and experience nausea, drink water and stay close to your friends.
 Most vitally take an optimum dose and be mindful of the strain you’re consuming.
-Also, get a medical marijuana card, take advice on the dosing guide and then proceed further.
+Also, get a medical marijuana card or medical cannabis card, take advice on the dosing guide, and then proceed further.